How great would it be to have three or four months to pay your vendors?

 Having clear payment terms is vital to receiving payments on time.
 Knowing when to expect payment makes it easier to manage cash flow, which helps with budgeting and planning for the future of the business.

-Often, large companies have extended payment terms on suppliers but short payment terms for customers.
+Often, large companies have longer payment terms on suppliers but shorter payment terms for customers.
 They use this as part of their cash management strategy.

 When companies receive payments quickly but don’t have to pay their bills quickly, they have more money coming in than going out.
 Companies can use that time to buy back stock, pay off a larger supplier with stricter payment terms, or invest it internally or externally.